microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ![New endpoint](assets/monitoring-new-endpoint.png)

 If you look at the environment variables of the `func-std` Function App, you will see that the `TranscriptionsDatabase__accountEndpoint` are already set, this is the setup needed to connect to the Cosmos DB.
 Your Azure Function has also the role of `Cosmos DB Built-in Data Reader` to be able to read the data from the Cosmos DB.
+Remember, it's the same approach that you used in the Azure Durable Function in the previous lab.

 ## Create a load test for the new endpoint